thecountrox/blog/content/_index.md

 {% end %}

-# HAIIIIII!
+# HELLO!!

-likes:
-- cats everywhere
-- midnight snacks
+This is a test

+- I wanna kill myself
+- I love cars
-- phonk
+- Eurobeat is peak
-- good documentation
-- ricing my machine to its core

-dislikes:
-- people who skip the `man` page